 Another diabetes-related condition that can affect your feet is called diabetic dermopathy.
 This benign condition looks like dark scars on your skin.
 You could also develop a rare condition called Charcot foot, which is a type of arthritis that can cause fractures and deformities.

 Diabetes also can lead to peripheral arterial disease (PAD), which reduces the flow of blood to your legs and feet.
 If you don’t treat your diabetes and PAD, you could develop ulcers and infections that lead to gangrene and require amputation of your toes, feet, or legs.

 Whether you have diabetes or not, you should immediately contact your podiatrist at Alliance Foot & Ankle Specialists if you experience symptoms such as:

 You should also contact Alliance Foot & Ankle Specialists if you have balance or gait problems.
-Call today or use the online booking form to set up an appointment.
+Call today to book an appointment.